ivan-markov-666/custom-robot-framework/README.md

 1. Add headless support for all browsers that can be used from Robot Framework.
 2. Test Unix scripts.
 The boilerplate was created in Windows OS.
 3. Add more comments.
-4. Add assertion example.
+4. Add an assertion example.
 5. Add Faker support.
-6. Define the full screen support in the config.py.
+6. Define the full-screen support in the config.py.